Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class2/README.md

 You can press space bar on keyboard to read more lines and "q" key to exit less command.

 - Question: Suppose, you want to find out the number of annotated features in a gff file. how will you achieve this using grep and wc?
+The tricky piece is getting rid of the comment lines, and then counting the rest with wc.
+Fortunately, grep comes with a flag to return the invert-match, which means you can exclude lines matching a pattern.
+Look at the grep man page to find the correct flag, and then use it count the number of non-comment lines.

 <details>
   <summary>Solution</summary>